- Explain how we use concepts, prototypes, and schema to organize information

 prototype

-A prototype is the best example or representation of a concept.
+A prototype is the best, most typical, or most familiar example of a concept.